P&DS Services

 The city requires permits and inspections to ensure safe building, coordinated development, effective land use and high-quality site planning.

-The alteration, demolition, construction, enlargement, movement, repair, removal or replacement of any building or structure is authorized by a permit.
+The alteration, deconstruction, construction, enlargement, movement, repair, removal or replacement of any building or structure is authorized by a permit.

 We are working to implement an updated and more efficient application process.
-Some applications will now be available through the Customer Self-Service Portal (CSS) to submit online, and we will be adding more in the months to come.
+Beginning Sept.
+1, building and permit applications will be available through the Customer Self-Service Portal (CSS) to submit online.

 To learn what you will need, review the Types of Permits section below.